ArctosDB/documentation/_documentation/cache.markdown

 # Cache

-Data are flattened and cached in two tables, FLAT and FILTERED_FLAT.
-The latter is the former with encumbrances applied.
+Data are flattened and cached in two wide spreadsheet-like tables, FLAT and FILTERED_FLAT.
+The latter is the former stripped of encumbered, private, internal, and sensitive data.

-## Structure and Interpretation
+## Structure

 <https://docs.google.com/spreadsheets/d/15w_JYNP1w4XeIB6tAZHIxXeA5ea8Ue9BYTVKfQggVUs/edit?gid=0#gid=0>  is a work in progress; file an Issue for assistance.

 ## Status

 Check flat cache in the directory.
+(FLAT is less than one minute stale ~99+% of the time, but may occasionally be days or weeks out of date.)

 ## Edit this Documentation